 - XML, JSON, and YAML changelogs that include inline

-- Liquibase Pro: XML, JSON, and YAML changelogs that use the modifyChangeSets attribute with include or includeAll to import nested changelogs.
+- Liquibase Pro: XML, JSON, and YAML changelogs that use the modifyChangeSets Change Type with include or includeAll to import nested changelogs.
 This sets an overarching executor for multiple changelogs, with the option of overriding that default for specific changesets.

 For Liquibase Pro users, PSQL, SQL Plus, and SQLCMD integrations are built in.

 To create and use a custom executor other than the built-in integrations, you must:

 - Create a class that extends the AbstractExecutor class